open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

     :align: center

-    Numbers show integer value transmitted to host from pressing each.
+    Numbers show integer value transmitted to the controller from pressing each.
 The first button also controls the illumination state of the indication LEDs on the breakout board.